FBW44-2/ama-julia/README.md

 # Julia's Ask Me Anything

-If you have any questions for me, you can submit them here.
+If you have any questions for me, you can ask them here!

 No matter if it's questions about me, my hometown or my dog.
 Anything will be answered.